-Linac 4 will accelerate ions to 160 MeV to prepare them to enter the Proton Synchrotron Booster, which is part of the LHC injection chain.
+Linac4 will accelerate negative hydrogen ions (H-, consisting of a hydrogen atom with an additional electron) to 160 MeV to prepare them to enter the Proton Synchrotron Booster, which is part of the LHC injection chain.
 Negative hydrogen ions are pulsed through the accelerator for 400 microseconds at a time.

 Linear accelerators use radiofrequency cavities to charge cylindrical conductors.
 The ions pass through the conductors, which are alternately charged positive or negative.
 The conductors behind them push particles and the conductors ahead of them pull, causing the particles to accelerate.
-Small quadrupole magnets ensure the hydrogen ions remain in a tight beam.
-As particles approach the speed of light, the energy imparted by the conductors is converted into mass.
+Quadrupole magnets ensure the hydrogen ions remain in a tight beam.

-Linac 4 is 80 metres long and located 12 metres below ground.
-Beams have begun to be produced in 2013 and the milestone energy of 50 MeV was reached in 2015.
+Linac 4 is 86 metres long and located 12 metres below ground.
+Beams have begun to be produced in 2013 and the milestone energy of 160 MeV was reached in 2016, after the commissioning of all the accelerating structures.
 During the long shutdown planned for 2019-20, it will replace Linac 2, which currently accelerates protons to 50 MeV.
-It is an important milestone in the project to increase the luminosity of the LHC during the next decade.
+The Linac4 is a key element in the project to increase the luminosity of the LHC during the next decade.